 You can configure the settings using the gcloud tool.
-You can run it either in the Cloud Shell or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
+You can run it either in the Cloud Shell $\$ or in your local shell (if you have installed Google Cloud SDK locally on the previous step).
 The following command will create a cluster named my-cluster-1:

+'''

-\$ gcloud container clusters create my-cluster-1 --project <project ID> --zone us-central1-a --cluster-version 1.30 --machine-type n1-standard-4 --num-nodes=3
+$ gcloud container clusters create my-cluster-1 --project cluster-version 1.29 --machine-type n1-standard-4 --num-nodes=3

+'''

-You must edit the above command and other command-line statements to replace the cproject ID> placeholder with your project ID (see available projects with gcloud projects list command).
+You must edit the above command and other command-line statements to replace the <project ID> placeholder with your project ID (see available projects with gcloud projects list command).
 You may also be required to edit the zone location, which is set to us-central1-a in the above example.
 Other parameters specify that we are creating a cluster with 3 nodes and with machine type of 4 vCPUs.